GabenRulez/AntsSimulation/README.md

   <img src="https://user-images.githubusercontent.com/56199675/174592530-4878ac4e-df73-4d99-895d-f3afd37038cb.png" width=800/>
 </details>

+ ## Summary

+The main goal of the project has been accomplished.
+In most common use cases the swarm behaviour is modeled using one AI unit ("swarm leader").
+We achieved analogous result in the environment, where each unit makes their own decisions based on their surroundings.
+The performance of the simulation leaves a lot to be desired.
+The amount of ants on the screen as well as the lifespan of the pheromones directly influence the speed of acquiring more food.
+Dynamic structures used by Python make it difficult to create a multi-threaded version of the algorithm.
+Also the `pygame` engine unfortunately brings even more performance overhead.
+Nevertheless the simulation takes acceptable amount of time.

  ### Possible world concepts:
  - The world is 3D.
 It has depth and depending on this depth the ants go slower/faster.